Love All Play (novel series): Previews

-Series reception
+Series

-Silverman reviewed the first half of the series and gave it a B– grade.
+Silverman reviewed the first half of the series and gave it a B− grade.
 She praised the cast's "facial expressions" for making them distinct from each other (singling out identical twins Taichi and Youji), their interactions in and out of the sport and Ebihara being an "attentive coach", but found the overall plot "fairly cookie-cutter" with "rushed and choppy" pacing during its tournaments and a lack of focus on badminton, concluding that: "While it may not be the hot-blooded sports action some viewers are looking for, it is a perfectly decent series, and certainly one that's good enough to hang on to for a second cour."
 Silverman chose Love All Play as her pick for the Worst Anime of 2022, writing: "It seemed oddly reluctant for a sports show to actually show, you know, sports.
 It had its moments, but not enough of them, and it's one of the few times I have thought I would really like to get back the hours I invested."